ElerWohlmuthFH/WS24_WE/README.md

 *Present your findings and fixes here.*

+**Findings:**

+- The `<audio>` player was inaccessible to hearing-impaired users.
+- No alternative content (like captions or transcripts) was provided.

+**Fixes Implemented:**

+- **Added a Text Transcript:**
+  - Provided a written transcript immediately after the `<audio>` element.
+  - This ensures that users who cannot hear the audio can read the content.

 **(1) Forms**
   * The ``<input>`` element in the search form at the top could do with a label, but we don't want to add a visible text label that would potentially spoil the design and isn't really needed by sighted users.
 Fix this issue by adding a label that is only accessible to screen readers.
   * The two ``<input>`` elements in the comment form have visible text labels, but they are not unambiguously associated with their labels — how do you achieve this?
 Note that you'll need to update some of the CSS rule as well.

 *Present your findings and fixes here.*

+**Findings:**

+1. **Search Form Input Lacking Label:**
+  - The search input lacked an associated label, making it inaccessible to screen readers.
+  - We wanted to avoid adding a visible label that might disrupt the design.

+2. **Comment Form Inputs Not Properly Associated with Labels:**
+  - Labels were not unambiguously associated with their inputs.
+  - This could confuse users relying on assistive technologies.

+**Fixes Implemented:**

+1. **Search Form:**
+  - Added a visually hidden label using a `label` element with the class `visually-hidden`.
+  - This label is accessible to screen readers but hidden from sighted users.

 **(0.5) Comment section**

 The show/hide comment control button is not currently keyboard-accessible.
 Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key?

 *Present your findings and fixes here.*

+**Findings:**

+- The show/hide comment control was not keyboard-accessible.
+- Implemented as a `<div>`, it could not receive focus or be activated via keyboard.

+**Fixes Implemented:**

+- Changed the `<div>` to a `<button>` element.
+- This makes it naturally focusable and operable via keyboard.

 **(1) The table**